The Most Influential Figures in Crypto Right Now, Backed by Evidence

 Step back from the individual profiles and a pattern emerges.
 The most influential figures in crypto right now are not primarily technologists or traders.
 They are capital allocators, regulators, and infrastructure builders.
 That tells you something important about where the industry is in its lifecycle.

 The other striking pattern is how many of these figures would have been unthinkable on a crypto power list five years ago.
 A BlackRock CEO endorsing Bitcoin.
 A White House czar championing stablecoin legislation.
 The SEC chairman dismantling the enforcement apparatus his predecessor built.
-These are signals that the boundary between "crypto" and "finance" is dissolving, which is exactly what most of these figures are working to accelerate.
+These are signals that the boundary between "crypto" and "finance" is dissolving.

 For anyone learning about this space, the implication is clear: understanding crypto now requires understanding regulation, institutional finance, and macroeconomic policy alongside the technology itself.
 The curriculum has expanded.
-A structured approach to crypto education needs to cover all of these dimensions, not just how blockchains work.
+Blockready's 13-module structure was designed around exactly this reality, covering not just blockchain mechanics but exchange infrastructure, regulatory frameworks, market structure, and institutional dynamics, because a crypto education that stops at "how blockchains work" is no longer sufficient.

 The Shift Worth Watching